psychbruce/FMAT/README.md

 ## Citation

--   Bao, H.-W.-S. (2023). *Unmasking human society in natural language: The Fill-Mask Association Test (FMAT)*.
+-   Bao, H.-W.-S. (2023). *Using AI language models to unmask society and culture: The Fill-Mask Association Test (FMAT)*.
 Manuscript in preparation.

 ## Installation